Robin J. Mermelstein: h-index, Total Citations, and Citation Map

-Robin Mermelstein is a researcher affiliated with University of Illinois at Chicago, specializing in various fields.
+Robin J. Mermelstein is a researcher affiliated with University of Illinois Chicago, specializing in various fields.
 Their work has been cited 84,429 times.
 This profile visualizes their global influence, highlighting strong citation networks in United States.

-Robin Mermelstein's Citation Metrics
+Robin J. Mermelstein's Citation Metrics

 Bibliometric impact based on 101 indexed publications.
 Of these, 19 are original research articles — the rest are literature highlights, conference abstracts or theses.